OAAX-standard/OAAX/docs/index.md

 - **Conversion Toolchain**: The software that compiles ONNX models.
 - **Input/Output Tensors**: Data structures that hold the input and output data for the model.
 - **Host** or **Runtime host**: The software that interacts with runtime to offload model computation to the AI hardware.
+- **OAAX-compliant XPU**: Refers to any AI accelerator that has an implementation of the OAAX standard, including both the conversion toolchain and the runtime library.

 ## Usage workflow